-This manual is written for firmware version 1.1.0.5702
+This manual is updated for firmware version 1.2.6754

 Introduction

 The F-750 Produce Quality Meter aids agricultural suppliers in developing a fruit maturity and sweetness management process for the benefit of growers, processors, and consumers.
 Judging fruit maturity by shape and color alone results in varying success.
 The F-750 delivers the stability, repeatability, and precision that is necessary for successful chemometric-based measurements without destroying the product in a portable easy-to-use device.
 It comes equipped with a GPS for spatial mapping, enabling users to generate orchard-wide maps of fruit parameters.
 With this information, users can plan harvest sequences and improve crop management techniques.
 The F-750 uses Herschel-infrared or NIR-a spectroscopy to estimate a variety of important produce quality indicators such as dry matter, Brix (total soluble solids), or acid content.